shravankumarinchur/Ansible_session/Yaml_Syntax.md

 #### 🔹 Where is YAML used?
 YAML is widely used to define CI/CD pipelines in tools like Jenkins, GitLab CI/CD, GitHub Actions, and Azure Pipelines

-#### 🔹 Why not plain text?
-* Text files have no fixed standard, leading to inconsistent formatting.

-Why YAML over JSON?

-* YAML is easier to read and write for humans.

-* Follows a strict syntax, reducing errors.

 ---